Former NFL star Aaron Hernandez kills himself in prison cell

-Former NFL star Aaron Hernandez, who was serving a life sentence for a murder conviction and just days ago was acquitted of a double murder, died after hanging himself in his prison cell early Wednesday, Massachusetts prisons officials said.
+Former NFL star Aaron Hernandez hanged himself in his prison cell early Wednesday while serving a life sentence for murder, authorities said.

-Hernandez, 27, was found by guards in his cell at the Souza-Baranowski Correctional Center in Shirley just after 3 a.m., Department of Correction spokesman Christopher Fallon said in a statement.

-The former New England Patriots tight end was pronounced dead at UMass Memorial-HealthAlliance Hospital in Leominster about an hour later.
+Hernandez, 27, was found by guards at the Souza-Baranowski Correctional Center in Shirley just after 3 a.m., Department of Correction spokesman Christopher Fallon said in a statement.
+The former New England Patriots tight end was pronounced dead at a hospital about an hour later.

-Hernandez’s death comes the same day the Patriots are making their visit to the White House to mark their Super Bowl win.
-Team spokesman Stacey James said the Patriots were aware of the reports of Hernandez’s death but didn’t anticipate the club commenting Wednesday.
+His death comes just days after he was acquitted of a double murder and on the same day the Patriots were set to visit the White House to mark their Super Bowl win.
+The team had no immediate comment.

-Hernandez was in a single cell in a general population housing unit in the maximum security state prison.
-He hanged himself using a bed sheet that he attached to a cell window, Fallon said.

-Hernandez tried to block the cell door from the inside by jamming the door with various items, Fallon said.
+Hernandez was in a single cell in a general population housing unit in the maximum-security state prison.
+He hanged himself with a bed sheet that he attached to a window, Fallon said.
+Hernandez tried to block the cell door from the inside by jamming it with various items, Fallon said.

-Fallon said he’s not aware of any suicide note written by Hernandez and stressed that an investigation is ongoing.
-He said that officials had no concern that Hernandez was planning on taking his own life, and if there was a concern about his well-being, Hernandez would have been transferred to a mental health unit.
+Fallon said he’s not aware of any suicide note written by Hernandez.
+He said that officials had no concern that Hernandez might take his own life, and said if they had any such worries, he would have been transferred to a mental health unit.

 Hernandez was moved to tears on Friday after he was acquitted of the 2012 fatal shootings of Daniel de Abreu and Safiro Furtado in Boston.
 Just before his acquittal, Hernandez was seen blowing kisses to the little girl he fathered with fiancee Shayanna Jenkins.
 Cameras captured the tender exchange.